 “Visitors are advised to provide themselves with mackintoshes and galoshes (boots) when traversing the Rain Forest, or when exposed to the spray-clouds.
 Oilskins and sou’-westers can be hired from the hotel...
 When spray from the Falls is heavy, visitors will find it an advantage to wear a bathing costume only underneath the mackintosh.”
 (Martin, 1997)

 Clothing advice for tourists recommended sunshades for the ladies and wide-brimmed felt hats for gentlemen.
-Swimming, golf (Livingstone Golf Course opened in 1909), tennis, and fishing were all listed as available leisure and sports activities, and a 15 minute flight over the Falls cost £1.
+Swimming, golf, tennis, and fishing were all listed as available leisure and sports activities, and a 15 minute flight over the Falls cost £1.
 The pioneering travel agent Thomas Cook promoted the Falls in 1930 as a fashionable destination:

 “There is a splendid and comfortable hotel at the Falls and during the season the fashionable throngs in the grounds and on the verandas are more reminiscent of a European spa than of a retreat in the interior of Africa.”
 (McGregor, 2009)

-The Falls Hotel was significantly expanded during the late 1920s and early 1930s, with the addition of the ‘hammerheads,’ courtyard and western wings, even including a small chapel.
-(Roberts, 2015).
+The Falls Hotel was significantly expanded during the late 1920s and early 1930s, with the addition of the ‘hammerheads,’ courtyard and western wings, which even included a small chapel.